evanmarzahn/linux-libguide/README.md

 ### Using Forums and Mailing Lists

 Where to find a place to ask for help:
-* The website for the Linux distribution or particular piece of software you are using may have a forum or mailing list.
+* The website or other community page for the Linux distribution or particular piece of software you are using likely has a forum or mailing list, or maybe even a chat via IRC or Discord.
 * **[StackExchange](https://stackexchange.com/)** is a network of question-and-answer sites suitable as a general forum for questions.
 Many are devoted to computers: [Unix & Linux](https://unix.stackexchange.com/), [SuperUser](https://superuser.com/) for general computing; [StackOverflow](https://stackoverflow.com/) for programming.
 Among the [list of all StackExchange sites](https://stackexchange.com/sites#) there are also several devoted to popular Linux distributions or pieces of software that run on Linux.
 * **Reddit** has subreddits devoted to Linux, including many specialized topics, distributions, and pieces of software.
 The **[/r/linux4noobs](https://www.reddit.com/r/linux4noobs/)** community accepts a range of Linux questions, and refers to many other relevant subreddits.